 People in Solano County can ride together.
 They enjoy a variety of transit services designed to move residents, employees and visitors between cities and beyond Solano County's borders.
 Public and private bus services, passenger rail and ferry, and carpooling and vanpooling are all well-established transit services in Solano.
 They are complementary services that provide mobility to Solano's diverse population of commuters, students young and old, visitors, older adults, low-income to high-income residents, able-bodied as well as people with disabilities, and more.
-Focusing on moving people, not just vehicles, as efficiently as possible will maximize mobility and the quality of life in Solano County.
+Focusing on moving Focusing on moving people, not just vehicles, will maximize mobility people, not just vehicles, as efficiently as possible will maximize mobility and the quality of life in Solano County.